Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Pruning Lowbush Blueberries

 Lowbush blueberries are cut to the ground every year in the late winter or very early spring beginning when they are 5 years old.
-Shrubs that have been pruned to the ground will not bear fruit that year, so for continuous production in your blueberry patch, prune half of your shrubs the first year and then the other half the second year or prune 1/3 of your shrubs every three years so that the unpruned shrubs will continue to bear fruit for you.
+Shrubs that have been pruned to the ground will not bear fruit that year, so for continuous production in your blueberry patch, prune half of your shrubs the first year and then the other half the second year or prune 1/3 of your shrubs each year for three years so that the unpruned shrubs will continue to bear fruit for you.

 How to Harvest and Store Blueberries

 When you purchase your shrubs from the nursery, you will be getting 1 to 2 year old plants.
 They don’t bear many berries when they are that small so it is best to not allow them to make berries the first year that you plant them.
 Allow them that year to establish their root systems and start to grow and fill out.
 You can accomplish this by removing any flowers that appear.

 Starting the second year, you can begin to harvest your berries.
 The harvest may not be as large as you like.
 Don't worry.
 As the shrubs grow each year, so will your harvest.